deleeuwj1/CS1XA3/Assign3/README.md

 ## Description
 A Math library written in Haskell that is built to parse, simplify, evaluate and differentiate functions.
-It inlcudes:
+It includes the modules:
 - `ExprType` which contains the datatype definition
 - `ExprEval` which contains functions that simplify and evaluate expressions
 - `ExprDiff` which contains a function that partially differentiates a given expression
 - `ExprParser` which parses certain strings into the `Expr` type
 - `ExprPretty` which outputs the expressions in a readable format
-- `ExprTest` which is used to test the accuracy and functionalirt of the library
+- `ExprTest` which is used to test the accuracy and functionality of the library

 ## Documentation
 To view thorough Haddock documentation, visit [this site](https://deleeuwj1.github.io/docs/).